Chapultepec aqueduct: Colonial aqueduct

 After his arrival in the Aztec empire, Hernán Cortés discovered the economic and political importance of the Chapultepec aqueduct.
 He took advantage of the city's dependence on the aqueduct and blocked the fresh water supply, eventually destroying it.
 Shortly after the Spanish conquest, he set about dividing the land among the conquistadors.
 He wanted to take the forest of Chapultepec for himself, but Charles V, King of Spain, denied his request and decreed that the springs were needed to provide the people with potable water and were thereby the property of the city of Tenochtitlan.
-Construction of a new aqueduct started under the reigning Viceroy Fernando de Alencastre, 1st Duke of Linares (1711-1716).
+Construction of a new aqueduct started under the reigning Viceroy Fernando de Alencastre, 1st Duke of Linares (1711–1716).
 The structure became known under another name as the Aqueduct of Belen, named after an old Belen convent it passed by.
 Built along the same path as the Aztec engineered aqueducts, it was constructed using Roman architecture, reflected in its 904 arches.
 In completion, it reached a total length of 4663 varas, roughly 4 kilometers.
 In conquest times, the aqueduct supplied the city with the majority of its freshwater, however, waterborne illness was a concern.
 In an effort to reduce the possibility of external contamination, iron and lead pipes were installed to replace the open troughs during the 19th Century.
 These shielded the water from air and outside contaminants but did not decrease the number of pathogen related illnesses and death.

 Located on Chapultepec Avenue near Metro Sevilla, a small section, about twenty-two arches long, still survives today.
 Also standing today are two fountains associated with the aqueduct.
 The first is found wedged between Chapultepec Park and Metro Chapultepec.
 Constructed by the viceroy Agustín de Ahumada, this fountain was designed to divert a water to this section of the city.
 It also served a decorative and historical purpose.
 However, it is no longer in its original location: it was restored, enlarged and moved to its current location by Roberto Alvarez Espinoza in 1921.
+This fountain's original place was in the Chapultepec Forest.
 The second fountain, Salto del Agua, was built at the intersection of Eje Central and Arcos de Belen Street, where the historic center meets Colonia Doctores and Colonia Obrera.
 While it is at the original location, it is not the original fountain.
 It had deteriorated badly, and a reproduction was made by Guillermo Ruiz.
 The original is on display at the Museo Nacional del Virreinato in Tepotzotlán.
+There was a 3rd fountain as faraway as La Merced on the other side of the Centro Histórico but this one was entirely demolished at the end of the 19th century.